 Extended time on tests is arguably the most common accommodation given to students with ADHD.
 But is extended time alone enough to address the challenges faced by these students?
 Or should you be advocating to address the issue that led to the accommodation in the first place?

-There are a number of reasons why children with ADHD require extended time, including behavioral issues, challenges with task initiation or seeing tasks through to completion, test-taking anxiety, poor time-management skills, and the inability to realistically judge how much time it takes to complete academic tasks.
+There are a number of reasons why children with ADHD require extended time, including behavioral issues, challenges with task initiation or completion, test-taking anxiety, poor time-management skills, and the inability to realistically judge how much time it takes to complete academic tasks.

-Rather than simply settle for extended time, parents should ask the following question of their child’s team: Is there direct instruction that can take place to address the skill deficits resulting in the need for extended time in the first place?
+Rather than settling for extended time, ask if there is direct instruction that can address the skill deficits resulting in the need for the accommodation.

 Simply allowing for extended time, while neither teaching students what to do with the extra time nor addressing the deficits that result in the need for more time, is unlikely to improve the rate of work completion, or the quality of the work—factors that may have led to the request originally.

 “Accommodations may be taking the focus away from interventions,” said Benjamin J. Lovett, Assistant Professor of Psychology at Elmira College.
 “Students are provided with extended time on the basis of data from psychoeducational evaluations.
 Could these same data suggest effective interventions instead?
 Consider whether interventions would be helpful, either in conjunction with or in lieu of extended time.
 Even if extended time is determined to be necessary, what steps will you take to make it less so?”

 Ann McCarthy is a former special education advocate.